Biography

 M.A., Music Theory (2021–2023)

-Thesis: “Grouping Against the Groove: Metrical Dissonance in Hiromi’s 'Voice'" – advised by Poundie Burstein
+Thesis: “Grouping Against the Groove: Metrical Dissonance in Hiromi’s 'Voice'" – Poundie Burstein (advisor), Ryan Keberle (second reader), Keith Waters

 University of Colorado Boulder